isaksamsten/sia.nvim/README.md

 - Neovim >= **0.10**
 - curl
-- Access to OpenAI API or Copilot
+- Access to OpenAI API, Copilot or Gemini

 ## 📦 Installation